Delivered study plan 2025/2026

 Where: Department of Computer Science

-Description: this short series of micro-classes will cover cutting-edge themes such as: Applications of Complex Systems · From Typicality to Criticality in Complex Systems · Data-Driven Models of Complex Systems · Micro, Meso and Macro level Dynamics
+Description: this short series of micro-lectures will cover cutting-edge topics: Applications of Complex Systems · From Typicality to Criticality in Complex Systems · Data-Driven Models of Complex Systems · Micro, Meso and Macro level Dynamics

 Grant Writing